msteinborn1/Steinborn-EE-193-06/README.md

 Lab 1 can befound in the /Lab1 directory.
 Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests_Passed.png).

+### Lab 2
+Lab 2 can befound in the /Lab2 directory.
+Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests_Passed.png).